dvadgama/puppet_roles/README.md

 ##ToFix
 - ::profiles::puppet::hiera must run before the ::profiles::puppet::master
-  - This can be fixed by using puppet run stages.
+  - This can be fixed by using puppet run stages.Which can ensure that ::profiles::puppet::hiera runs before the Main run stage

 ##Note
 - This is not a stand alone moudle , it is used in conjustion with the puppet moudles & bootscript.